-56. However, if there is a variation to a long-term non-reviewable contract before the expiry of the five year period that only revises the price for supplies to be made on or after such period, this review will not affect the zero rated treatment of the contract before such time.
+61. However, if there is a variation to a long-term non-reviewable contract before the expiry of the five (5) years period that only revises the price for supplies to be made on or after such period, this review will not affect the zero-rated treatment of the contract before such time.

-GST Chargeability on Supplies Made On Or Before The End Of The Expiry Of The Five Year Period
+GST Chargeability on Supplies Made On or Before The End Of The Expiry Of The Five Year Period

-57. Since the implementation is 1 April 2015, the expiry of the 5 year zero rate period is 31 March 2020; hence the GST chargeability is as shown in the third column in the TABLE 3.
+62. Since the implementation of GST is on 1 April 2015, the expiry of the five (5) years zero rate period is 31 March 2020; hence the GST chargeability is as shown in the third column in Table 3.